 Make the streusel: In a medium bowl, whisk the flour and sugar together.
 Work in the butter with your hands or a pastry cutter, until everything is well-combined and only a little crumbly.

 Make the cake batter: In a large bowl, whisk the baking powder and flour together.
 Add the sugar and butter and beat with an electric mixer until evenly distributed.
 Add the eggs one at a time, beating after each addition.
-The batter will be thick and almost more like dough.
+The batter will be quite thick.

-Assemble cake: Press the batter/dough into the bottom of a large sheet pan.
+Assemble cake: Spread the batter evenly into the bottom of a large sheet pan.
 Spread the Quarkcreme evenly on top.
-Distribute the rhubarb pieces evenly over the top, then sprinkle the streusel over everything.
+Scatter the rhubarb pieces evenly over the top, then sprinkle the streusel over everything.

 Bake the cake for 45-55 minutes or until the streusel turns golden and the Quarkcreme seems set (you may have to cover it with foil partway through).
 Let cool for an hour or two before serving.

 Happy New Year!
 Frohes neues Jahr /Guten Rutsch!З Новим Роком!

 2013 was a year full of changes and new experiences for me, like moving to a new country/city, getting an English teaching certificate, and starting an MA program (back to university after three years out).
 My German improved — and my Ukrainian waned.
 I also joined an amazing running club in my area of London and was able to spend much of the summer at home in the States with my family and F. Overall, 2013 was a really good year.
 Here are some more fun statistics summing up the year:

 books read: 19 for fun, plus >30 for my MA (including some short stories/poetry/essays)

 miles run: 931.89 (76.71 miles less than in 2012, but I cycled and swam more in 2013 so overall probably racked up more mileage)